 Most professionals find it challenging to take care of big projects, organize their work environment, or choose the best new technologies to implement.
 Providing resources is important for both companies and the self-employed, as workers with the right tools end up being less stressed and more productive.
 According to Gallup and Tower Watson, employees who are engaged are 27 percent more likely to report on having “excellent” performance.
 Additionally, the 57 percent who say they’re too stressed at work feel less productive and disengaged.
 Getting fewer things done and being less connected hurts the bottom line, so everyone should be concerned with how to improve business productivity.

 There are endless tips out there that will tell workers to stop multitasking, take more breaks, and set small goals.
 While those are all true, it’s hard to know how to start implementing new changes and work rituals.
 Plus, it’s difficult to measure productivity altogether.
 That’s why the following tools have been so popular recently—they help professionals be more effective at work and develop better habits.
-The career-bound can learn how to manage their work day, collaborate with their team, and manage clients and partnerships with the top 10 business productivity tools of 2018.
+The career-bound can learn how to manage their workday, collaborate with their team, and manage clients and partnerships with the top 10 business productivity tools of 2018.

 Astro Mail is a modern, free email and calendar app for devices like Mac, iOS, Android, Slack, and Amazon Alexa.
 It’s powered by artificial intelligence and is trusted by popular people and teams at companies like Microsoft, Salesforce, T-Mobile, and Nike.
 One of Astro’s best features is combining a user’s email and calendar together in one place.
 Plus, its AI-powered assistant helps users focus on the most important items.
 Astro’s apps can assist you in prioritizing emails, suggesting follow-ups, and getting users to inbox zero.
 Astro conveniently connects with Gmail and Office 365 email addresses with the goal to have everyone spending less time emailing and getting more work done.

 Think of the Astro assistant like a chatbot.
 The Astrobot will welcome a user good morning and ask how it can help them for the day.
 Users can tell it something like, “Archive all my emails from John in the last 7 days.”
 There is also the ability to send the Astrobot text and voice commands or check out suggestions for managing the inbox.
 Instead of switching between email and calendar apps, Astro allows users to see everything that’s happening each day on the same platform.
 This includes reminders, scheduled emails, and snoozed emails all in one place.
 Like other email clients, users will get a priority inbox, a swipe option, and the choice to unsubscribe from emails.
-There’s also features like open tracking, sending emails later, and adding a custom signature.
+There are also features like open tracking, sending emails later, and adding a custom signature.

 As of the date of this posting, Astro Mail has been joined with Slack.